-Prerequisite, EDUC 223 or 532.
+Prerequisite: EDUC 223 or 532.
 May be taken concurrently with permission of the department.
-(First semester/3 credits)
+(Second semester/3 credits)

 A survey of the characteristics and education of students with disabilities and other special needs.
 Historical perspectives, legislative issues, and inclusion will be considered.
+Field experiences are included during select scheduled class sessions.